wp-plugins/gys-themed-categories-2/readme.txt

 === Plugin Name ===
-Contributors: lukerumley, mikelopez
+Contributors: lukerumley
 Donate link: http://rumleydesign.com/donate/
 Tags: categories, themes
 Requires at least: 2.9
-Tested up to: 3.2
+Tested up to: 3.3.2
 Stable tag: 2.4

 This plugin allows you to assign a theme to a specific category.